MichaelDao/Djikstra-Path-Finding-Unity/README.md

-# Unity Tile Movement project
+# Path-Finding-Project
   A unity project programmed in c#, makes use of Dijkstra algorithm for individual path finding.

+  Developed towards a turn based game!